-Searching for Gluten Free Chewy Brownies?
+Searching for the best Gluten Free Brownie recipe?
 Look no further.

 Perfectly-balanced chocolate flavor, that roll-your-eyes-back-into-your-head chewy, fudgy texture, and the crispy, crackly little top layer.
-Add whatever fixings you like (I prefer chopped walnuts), top with a glaze, or leave it classic and plain.
+Add whatever fixings you like (I prefer chopped walnuts), top with a glaze, or leave it classically plain.

 I mean it when I say this recipe is perfect.Jump to Recipe

-What makes these Gluten Free Chewy Brownies so good?
+What makes this Gluten Free Brownie recipe so good?

 - Brown sugar.
 I swear if something has brown sugar in it, you know it’s going to be good.
 This drool-worthy ingredient helps give these brownies that wonderful chewy texture.